forestgrape/coronavirus/masks.md

 * In indoor rooms aerosol transmission occurs:
   * frequent changing/cleaning the masks is necessary to prevent the spread of aerosols, especially for [low and mid filtration masks](#filter-performance)
   * [high filtration masks](#high-filtration) are needed to reliably filter aerosols
-* After coughing or sneezing into mask changing is needed (one should *not cough into a mask* but cough into the hand/handkerchief and downwards, then the hand should be washed or disinfected; moreover when coughing one should stay home).
+* After coughing or sneezing into mask changing is needed (one should *not cough into a mask* but cough into the hand/handkerchief and downwards, then the hand should be washed or disinfected; moreover with heavy cough and without Covid test one ideally is out of public spaces).
 After speaking a lot into a mask changing is appropriate.
 Especially for [low and mid filter models](#filter-performance).
 * Some mask have a to big air resistance, in that case the air can bypasses the mask.
-There's still protection against droplets, essentially they are like wearable plexiglas.
-The bypassed air contains [aerosol](./transmission.md#aerosol).
+There's still protection against droplets, but the bypassed air contains [aerosol](./transmission.md#aerosol).
+They are like wearable plexiglas.

 ## Mask Effectiveness